MikeVasmer/QuantumAnnealingGP/matlab/eigenspectrum/README.md

     -   Parameters:
         -   required: number of qubits, n (int)
 -   Function: ising_hamiltonian
-    - Description: Given local fields, h and couplings, J returns the Ising Hamiltonian
+    - Description: Given local fields, h and couplings, Jzz, Jxx, Jzzz, Jxxx returns the Ising Hamiltonian
     -   Parameters:
         -   required: array of h coefficients, h (n-array)
+        -   required: matrix of ZZ coefficients, Jzz (n by n matrix)
+        -   required: matrix of XX coefficients, Jxx (n by n matrix)
+        -   required: matrix of ZZZ coefficients, Jzzz (n by n by n matrix)
-        -   required: matrix of J coefficients, J (n by n matrix)
+        -   required: matrix of XXX coefficients, Jxx (n by n by n matrix)
     -   Return: Ising Hamiltonian
 -   Function: recursive_kron
     - Description: Returns Kronecker tensor product of a single qubit matrix on a specified qubit with the identity matrix on all other qubits